jasinamirtha/Alumni-Network/README.md

 We just need a single line of code to actually fetch our image from server.

 Backed files have also been included.

+To view the application: DO NOT REGISTER,
+LOGIN WITH:
+getsanjeevdubey@gmail.com
+qwerty